-The Topology Properties dialog box lets you view the status and update the feature classes and rules associated with a topology.
+On the Topology Properties dialog box, you can view the status of and update the feature classes and rules associated with a topology.

-The Topology Properties dialog box has four tabs: General, Feature Classes, Rules, and Errors.
-Many of the tabs allow you to update the topology and edit properties.
-Any edits made to the topology will be committed once you click the OK button.
-If you want to discard your edits, close the Topology Properties dialog box or click the Cancel button.
+The Topology Properties dialog box has five tabs: General, Feature Class, Rules, Errors, and Manage.
+Some of the tabs allow you to update the topology and edit properties.
+Any edits made to the topology are committed when you click OK.
+To discard your edits, close the Topology Properties dialog box, or click Cancel.

 - Name—The name of the topology.
 You can update the name of the topology by clicking in the text box and making changes.

 - XY Cluster Tolerance—Any two vertices that fall within a horizontal distance of the cluster tolerance are assumed to be at the same location.
-During topology validation, the vertices that fall within the cluster tolerance will be given the same x,y-coordinate.
-To update the XY cluster tolerance, click in the text box and type your changes.
+During topology validation, the vertices that fall within the cluster tolerance are given the same x,y-coordinate.
+To update the x,y cluster tolerance, click in the text box and type your changes.

-- Z Cluster Tolerance—Any two vertices that fall within a vertical distance of the Z cluster tolerance are assumed to be at the same location.
-During topology validation, they will be given the same z-coordinate.
+- Z Cluster Tolerance—Any two vertices that fall within a vertical distance of the z cluster tolerance are assumed to be at the same location.
+During topology validation, they are given the same z-coordinate.

-- Status—This section shows whether or not the topology has been validated and if there are dirty areas to examine.
+- Status—This section shows whether the topology has been validated and whether there are dirty areas to examine.

-The Feature Classes tab shows the number of coordinate accuracy ranks and Z ranks in the topology and what rank is assigned to each participating feature class.
+The Feature Class tab shows the number of coordinate accuracy ranks and z ranks in the topology and which rank is assigned to each participating feature class.

 Add or remove feature classes

-- Click OK to add the selected feature classes to the topology.
-Or you can click Cancel to exit out of the Add Classes dialog box without adding any feature classes to the topology.
+Click OK to add the selected feature classes to the topology.
+Click Cancel to close the Topology Properties dialog box without adding any feature classes to the topology.

 Topology rules define the permissible spatial relationships between features.
-The Rules tab displays the topology rules defined on feature classes and subtypes participating in the topology.
+The Rules tab displays the topology rules defined for feature classes and subtypes participating in the topology.

 To remove a rule from the topology, select a row in the grid and click Remove.